-Josh and I are looking forward to working with you!
-Join a motivated, small group of peers for a private LSAT and admissions forum, live office hours, premium courses, and access to Josh and I as your guide and coach, all in the LSAT Mastermind Group.
+Retakers can now join a small motivated group of peers that we mentor via private forums, live office hours, premium courses, and access to Josh and I as your guide and coach, all in the LSAT Mastermind Group.

 Having to retake is straight up painful, there is no question about it.
 You just waited three excruciating weeks for your score, nearly fainted when the score hit your inbox, and then went through the five stages of grief dealing with the fact that your current LSAT score just isn’t enough to get you in to your dream school.
 So what do you do from here?

 Before you curse the stars and sign up for another dose of LSAT suffering, make sure you read up on making the decision to retake: http://lawschooli.com/should-i-retake-the-lsat/ The plain reality is that most people don’t do significantly better on a retake.
 LSAC publishes repeater data can give you an idea of your chances.
 That said, that data includes all retakers.
 The majority of people still under-prepare for this test, EVEN ON A REPEAT.
 Yes, it’s mind blowing I know, but that’s what happens.
 If you work really hard you have fairly good odds of seeing big improvement on an LSAT retake.